-The importance of the element of political will was a recurring theme in the data from all stakeholder categories in our case studies as well in discussions durina the as workshops with decision-makers.
-Informants across the cases emphasised that politicians in finance other branches ministries or of government, such as legislatures, often have decision-making power over the financing pillar of NHRS, and thus indirectly over the prioritisation of HSR.
-Many researchers and decisionmakers (within the health sector) found their role to involve lobbying for
+The importance of the element of political will was a recurring theme in the data from stakeholder categories in our case studies as well as in discussions during the workshops with decision-Informants makers. across the cases emphasised that politicians finance in ministries other or

-- With concerted and sustained efforts, the influence of research leaders extends beyond Ministries of Health to reach decision-makers across а range of including aovernment stakeholders education, science, and finance ministries. - Advocacy networks can be formal e.g. an international conference of researchers that prepare recommendations for the national government, or informal, consisting primarily of individual relationships and personal networks between researchers and elites. - Due to high turnover of individuals in government positions, researchers should seek to cement gains from informal advocacy in formal policies and legislation.
+- With concerted and sustained efforts, the influence of research leaders extends beyond Ministries of Health to reach decision-makers across a range of government stakeholders including education, science, and finance ministries. - Advocacy networks can be formal e.g. an international conference of researchers that prepare recommendations for the national government, or informal, consisting primarily of individual relationships and personal networks between researchers and elites. - Due to high turnover of individuals in government positions, researchers should seek to cement gains from informal advocacy in formal policies and legislation.